🚀 See Middesk in action with an instant, self-guided demo

 Screen Watchlists Seamlessly with Middesk

-Middesk’s Business Verification solution checks all major US watchlists—straight from government sources, and updated daily—for businesses and their ultimate beneficial owners.
+Middesk’s Business Verification tool checks all major US watchlists—straight from government sources, and updated daily—for businesses and their ultimate beneficial owners.
 That way, your organization can get timely and accurate notification as to whether a business (or a person who owns it) is high-risk or even illegal to deal with.

 Beyond that, it can also fetch other risk-indicating information about a business: industry classification, adverse media coverage, web presence, litigations, bankruptcies, and more.
-You can also combine it with our Business Underwriting solution to get even more detailed risk information on a business, such as on liens.

 No items found.